Skip to main content

 • Differences in raw data between Nobl9 and a data source.

 Sometimes the data in the observability platform may not be available.
-Specifying a longer Query delay allows you to pull data from a time further than 1 minute in the past.
+Specifying a longer Query delay allows you to pull data from a time further than one minute in the past.

 note